jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 Whenever we have to recalculate aggregated data due to eg a major bug in aggregation logic, we can recalculate the aggregation from the raw data we store.
  * Recalculation service retrieves data from raw storage.
 This is a batch job.
- * Retrieved data is sent to a dedicated aggregation service, so that the real-time processing aggregation service is not impacted.
+ * Retrieved data is sent to a dedicated aggregation service, so that the real-time processing aggregation service is not impacted by historical data replay.
  * Aggregated results are sent to the second message queue, after which we update the results in the aggregation database.
 ![recalculation-example](images/recalculation-example.png)

+The recalculation process reuses the data aggregation service but uses a different data source (the raw data).

 ## Time
 We need a timestamp to perform aggregation.
 It can be generated in two places:
  * event time - when ad click occurs
- * Processing time - system time when the server processes the event
+ * Processing time - system time when the aggregation server processes the click event

 Due to the usage of async processing (message queues) and network delays, there can be significant difference between event time and processing time.
  * If we use processing time, aggregation results can be inaccurate